bebeal/vite-aws/README.md

 - Serverless API endpoints using Lambda functions with Express routes for on-demand compute
 - Infrastructure as Code using AWS CDK for manageable deployments
 - Near-zero cost when idle, with pay-per-use pricing for both static hosting and API compute
+- Built in MDX rendering see <a href="https://vite-aws.com/posts">https://vite-aws.com/posts</a>

 <div align="center">
   <a href="https://vite-aws.com" rel="noopener noreferrer" target="_blank">vite-aws.com</a>